9 Simple Mistakes That Can Raise Your College Costs

 4. Trying to do too much

-Trying to juggle too many time obligations is another surefire way to waste your time and money.
+Trying to juggle too many obligations is another surefire way to waste your time and money.

-Education is an investment, but if you're too tired to pay attention in class or perhaps even attend all of your classes, are you really getting the full value of your degree?
+Education is an investment, but if you're too tired to pay attention in class (or worse, you start skipping classes) are you really getting the full value of your degree?

 5. Buying new textbooks at the campus bookstore